-The act provides certain legal rights exercisable by every homeowner.
+The The Gujarat Co-Operative Societies Act, 1961 provides certain legal rights exercisable by every homeowner.
 Let us discuss the legal rights of homeowners.

 First of all, it is the most important right of every homeowner to enjoy peaceful possession of your house as well as enjoy all the facilities offered by society.
 Every member has the right to peacefully enjoy all the amenities including a common park, lift, library, gymnasium, swimming pool in a manner that you don’t disturb the rights of others.